How Much Should Dental Implants Cost?

 - The cost of a dental bridge can often add up to the same as that of a dental implant.

-Dentures are removable devices supported by the surrounding tissues of the space left by your missing tooth or teeth.
+Dentures Dentures are removable devices supported by the surrounding tissues of the space left by your missing tooth or teeth.
 They are the most economical option short term but have largely fallen out of favour due to the issues around retention.
 Even the best-made dentures can often feel loose, which makes eating certain types of food tricky.
 At The Dental Room, we provide denture stabilisation solutions using either just 2 or 4 implants that are strategically placed that ‘snap’ the dentures into place.
 This results in a denture that is essentially fixed in place (you can even bite an apple on the denture) but also easily removed when you need to clean them.
+Dental Implants A dental implant is an anchor (made of titanium or zirconia) that replaces the root-part of the missing tooth.
+By attaching to the jawbone and gum tissue, dental implants offer a fixed base for artificial replacement teeth such as bridges, dental crowns, and dentures.
+Dental implants can replace one or several teeth.
+They can be used to support partial or full dentures.
+Dental implants are ideal for replacing missing or badly-diseased teeth, plus they are the most natural-looking restoration option.
+They are also an ideal alternative to dentures, as, like crowns, implants remain inside the mouth rather than slipping around.
+Other advantages include:

 - Natural look and feel – Dental implants allow you to speak, eat, and smile as you usually (unlike dentures, which sometimes slip around).
 Only the trained eye may pick up that you have implants, meaning you can smile with confidence